-If you’ve got money to burn in every possible sense, there’s no better place to do so than Mayfair’s JJ Fox.
+If you’ve got money to burn in every possible sense, there’s no better place to do so than Mayfair’s James J Fox.
 Of all London’s cigar shops, this is the grandest and most storied: past patrons include Winston Churchill and Oscar Wilde (who died owing money here).
 From Cuban Bolivar Belicosos to Dominican Ashtons, only the finest brands (with unimpeachable provenance) are stocked.
 One for the seriously discerning (and seriously monied) smoker.

 The 100 best shops in London: Food and drink

 Starting life as a stall in the drool-inducing Borough market, this independent wine shop is testament to London’s boozy ways, having grown to seven full-on shops in the capital in the space of 15 years.
 In the same vein this postbox-sized outpost of the brilliant wine shop carries an excellent edit of plonk from smaller producers and family firms, plus refillable glass bottles – it’s also very handily situated on the 38 bus route.

 ‘Bottle shop'?
 Is that not just a fancy new term for an off-licence?
 Well, step through the door of this dedicated beer shop and you'll be forced to admit that 'off-licence' doesn't quite cut it.
 As well as an enormous selection of bottles and cans of beer from London, the UK and beyond there are eight taps dispensing draught beer to take away in bottles – the biggest selection in the city.
 Which could be overwhelming, but the staff are always there to guide you through it.
 Quite simply the best place to buy beer for miles.

 RECOMMENDED: Find a bottle shop in your area